-- 1. Demonstrate comprehensive understanding of the concepts and principles of occupational health plus epidemiology. - 2.
+- 1. Demonstrate a comprehensive understanding of core concepts and principles of public health. - 2.
 Analyze key determinants of health and factors causing health disparity within the population. - 3.
 Evaluate health promotion and disease prevention by critically analyzing public health data and presenting appropriate health promoting interventions. - 4.
 Understand the healthcare organization, its structure, function, including key components of delivery, financing, policy development and relate it with their own research study.